 6. Test.
 Learn.
 Refine.

 Oftentimes, we find ourselves alongside our client partners, testing pricing models, experimenting with app designs, and scaling user growth from nothing.
-We learned a lot in the process.
-Most importantly, what works today may not work tomorrow.
+What we learned the most was that what works today may not work tomorrow.
 And what doesn’t work today may work tomorrow.
-That’s why you must keep testing, learning, and refining.
+That’s why you must keep iterating.

 The Bottom Line